simon-hall-970/DOM-interactions/README.md

 2. Take a look at the `style.css` file.
 For this assignment you don't actually have to make any changes to it, but notice that there are CSS classes for `div.blue`, `div.green`, and `div.invisible`.
 We'll be using the class names to interact with the elements shown on your board.
 If you get stuck, look at some of the examples in the resource linked above.

-3. In your `game.js` file, write a function called `makeBlue` that takes an evt parameter. `makeGreen` is provided if you need an example.
+3. In your `game.js` file, write a function called `makeBlue` that takes an event parameter. `makeGreen` is provided if you need an example.
 In your function, add the blue class to the event's target element using classList.toggle.

 4. At the end of the function, call `updateCounts()` so it will update the counts with your new colour.